In-Page Navigation

 For further details about allowable, allocable and reasonable costs, see the GGP.

-All budgets will be reviewed to ensure that costs are allowable, within the scope of the approved science proposal, and reasonable.
+All budgets will be reviewed to ensure that costs are allowable and within the scope of the approved science proposal.
 STScI has the final authority to determine if costs for budgets, awards, and expenditures are allowable, reasonable, and allocable.
 STScI reserves the right to recover grant expenditures that were not in compliance with applicable policies and regulations.
 Unallowable costs will be removed from the budget request.

 Examples of unallowable costs (this list is not all-inclusive):